hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 [@RFC1995] says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
 We provide new guidance here specific to IXoT that aligns with the guidance in [@RFC5936] for AXFR, that in section (#axot-mechanism) for AXoT, and with that for performant TCP/TLS usage in [@RFC7766] and [@RFC7858].

-Where any behavior is not explicitly described here, the behviour specified in [@RFC1995] MUST be followed.
-Any behaviour specified here takes precedence for AXoT implementations over that in [@RFC1995].
+Where any behavior is not explicitly described here, the behavior specified in [@RFC1995] MUST be followed.
+Any behavior specified here takes precedence for IXoT implementations over that in [@RFC1995].

 ### IXoT connection and message handling

-IXoT clients and servers SHOULD use EDNS0 Keepalive [RFC7828] to establish the connection timeouts to be used.
-The IXoT server may use the frequency of recent IXFRs to calculate an average update rate as input to the decision of what EDNS0 Keepalive timeout to use.
-Note that the use of EDNS0 Keepalive enables IXoT servers to signal the desire to close a connection due to low resources by sending an EDNS0 Keepalive option with a timeout of 0.
-If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).
+In a manner entirely analogous to that described in paragraph 2 of (#axot-connection-and-message-handling) IXoT clients and servers SHOULD use EDNS0 Keepalive [RFC7828] to establish the connection timeouts to be used.

 In the original definition of IXFR, there arguably is an implicit assumption (probably unintentional) that a TCP connection is used for one and only one IXFR